 Anadarko Petroleum Corp.
-(APC), the second-largest U.S. independent oil and natural-gas producer by market value, boosted its 2012 sales volume forecast and posted adjusted quarterly profit that exceeded analysts’ estimates.
+(APC:US), the second-largest U.S. independent oil and natural-gas producer by market value, boosted its 2012 sales volume forecast and posted adjusted quarterly profit that exceeded analysts’ estimates.

 Anadarko’s sales volume climbed 8.3 percent from a year earlier to the equivalent of 742,000 barrels of oil a day, the company said.
 The record sales were driven by increased production in Colorado and the Gulf of Mexico and higher volumes from Algeria.
 Anadarko also increased the midpoint of its full- year sales forecast by 3 million barrels to a range of 261 million to 265 million barrels.